 Your dates may have been a little dry.
-Try adding a tsp of water, a little extra coconut oil or a couple more pitted dates (dates should be sticky/soft, or it will only cause the mixture to become more dry.)
+Try adding a teaspoon of water, a little extra coconut oil or a couple more pitted dates (dates should be sticky/soft, or it will only cause the mixture to become more dry.)

 If your dates are super fresh the mixture may be a little sticky.
 If this is the case just add a bit more oats.

 Add the cocoa energy balls to an airtight container and store in the refrigerator for up to a week or freeze, for up to 2 months.

 You May Also Like...

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.

 - Food Processor